Emergent Causal-Geometric Dynamics Across Depth in Large Language Models

 As a control, we measure PR for short, ordered sequences in untrained models (Figs.~\ref{fig:Normalized_PR}, \ref{fig:PR}).
 These exhibit qualitatively different PR profiles for both identical and non-identical tokens, indicating that the observed patterns are learned properties of trained models rather than architectural artifacts.

-Taken together, these results reveal a depth-dependent reorganization of representational geometry consistent with the intervention findings.
+These results reveal a depth-dependent reorganization of representational geometry consistent with the intervention findings.
 Early layers exhibit context-sensitive variability, particularly for identical tokens, while later layers exhibit more stable dimensional structure.
 Alongside the non-identical token results, this points to a geometric organization that depends jointly on context and token identity.
 In line with this, greater token diversity is associated with greater diversity in prediction distributions, reflected in increased pairwise dissimilarity between prediction distributions (Fig.~\ref{fig:pred_dist_sim}).

 From a mechanistic geometry perspective, the goal is to characterize the relationship between representational geometry and the mechanisms of model prediction.
 Thus, we next compare embedding Euclidean and angular distances with distributional dissimilarities in token prediction distributions.

 \paragraph{Two-component geometric coding in the prediction-centric phase.}